hamza3256/Micromorpher/docs/TheAnswerInstall.md

 ## 2. Deploy the Smart Contract

-To deploy the smart contracts, use `embark run`.
+To deploy the smart contract, use `embark run`.

 ## 3. Install the Front End